Keith Bewley: Swimming career

+Bewley was a member of the Bootle Swimming Club.

-He represented England and won a silver medal and two bronze medals in the medley, freestyle and butterfly events, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He represented the England team and won a silver medal and two bronze medals in the medley, freestyle and butterfly events, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

 Coaching

 He coached the Northern Ireland national squad and from the Wigan Wasps Club he coached Margaret Kelly, Gaynor Stanley, June Croft, Ann Osgerby, Janet Osgerby and Steve Poulter.